Avoid These 401(k) Plan Mistakes to Improve Your Retirement Savings

 Not contributing enough to qualify for the full employer match

-Even if you are struggling to contribute regularly to your 401(k), you’re making a huge mistake if you’re not taking advantage of an employer match.
+Even if you are struggling to contribute regularly to your 401(k), strive to take advantage of an employer match.
 Most employers offer some form of a matching contribution, which is essentially free money and a guaranteed return on your investment.
 A typical employer match might consist of a 50% contribution up to 6% of your salary.
 If you earn $70,000 and contribute at least 6% ($4,200), the match will increase your contribution by $2,100.
 Forgoing that match by not contributing enough is like losing $2,100 a year.
 Who can afford that?

 Find out what you need to contribute to take full advantage of your employer’s matching contributions and then trim your spending as necessary to free up the money you need for the contribution.